Now open for private bookings - Pre booking essential

 Our XC course is available to hire for competition or training.
 Pony Clubs, Riding Clubs and organisations can request private access to the course, to host rallies and competitions such as Show X and One Day Events.
 Included in the competition package is use of the Officials cabin, Tables, Chairs & Scoreboards, access to the scorer’s caravan in XC Field, course fence numbers, route plans and on-site toilet (small service charge).
 Please get in touch to discuss your requirements further.

 LWXC is available for private hire, 7 days a week April-September (Weather permitting).
 Hire is £25 per horse/rider.
-Pre-booking and online payment is required, with 3-hour slots allocated per rider.
-Please see all regulations on our booking page in relation to COVID restrictions.
-Declaration forms must be signed online, or emailed to firstname.lastname@example.org prior to attending.
+Pre-booking and online payment is required. .
+Declaration forms must be signed online, or emailed to email@example.com prior to attending.
 You are welcome to bring your own instructor, but please let us know their name on your booking sheet.
 We also have fantastic resident instructors, should you require.

 MORE ABOUT LWXC